appcelerator/appc-security/nodejs/README.md

 - `KEY_LENGTH` - length of the derived key (defaults to 32)
 - `DEBUG` - turn on debug logging. this is helpful for testing issues. however, care should be taken not to enable this in production since encryption data is logged.  (defaults to false)

-For `ITERATIONS`, we currently use `100000` rounds (in the year 2015), but this library by default will automatically double every this number every year thereafter.
-The larger the number, the more time it takes to generate the encryption key, however, the more secure it is.
+For `ITERATIONS`, we currently use `100000` rounds (in the year 2015).
+NOTE: the decryption needs to match the same number of iterations specified here for decryption to work.

 ### Example Encryption